michielplatteau/CCBDA_project/README.md

 These are listed in this [file](.ebextensions/01_packages.config).
 Since the instance runs on a Amazon Linux machine, these packages are installed using yum package manager.

-In another [file](.ebextensions/02_starter.config) more configuration has been done in order to run the Django application successfully.
+In another [file](.ebextensions/02_starter.config) more configuration has been set in order to run the Django application successfully.
 Some options are for configuring environment upon deployment, these include updating the path to the application wsgi.
 There also needed to be a setting to proxy the requests on static files to the right directory.
 Then there was a few extra